Risk Management and Compliance with Jira

 Risk assessment template in Jira

 What is a risk assessment?
 The process of identifying possible sources of harm and assessing the danger is called risk assessment.
-Risk assessment tools are part of the process and enable organizations to protect their employees and businesses.
+Risk assessment tools are part of the organizational risk management process aimed at protecting employees and businesses.

 Identifying potential risks

 Managers need to identify events, hazards, or causes that may prevent their work, company, or organization from achieving its objectives.
-To identify potential threats early in the project, various aspects must be taken into account: the experience of project members, a thorough review of documentation, a SWOT analysis, and the knowledge and information of external specialists.
+To identify potential or existing risks as threats early in the project, various aspects must be taken into account: the experience of project members, a thorough review of documentation, a SWOT analysis, and the knowledge and information of external specialists.

 It is also useful to identify the risk owner – the team member responsible for a particular risk, who may not necessarily be the project manager.